indigo-biosystems/hyperion/README.md

 ```

 Production-quality error handling becomes hairy quickly, so hyperion
 provides a mini DSL to make it easier.
-Conditions are tested in order.
-When the first true condition is encountered, the associated block is
-executed and becomes the return value of `request`.

 ```ruby
 Hyperion.request(route) do |result|